Will a Third DWI Send Me to Prison in Dallas?

 • Felonies allow state prison sentences, not just county jail

-Once a case is a felony, judges have the authority to impose years of incarceration, even if they don't always do so.
+When you're charged with a felony, judges have the authority to impose years of prison time, even if they don't always do so.

 Related: Misdemeanors vs. felonies in Texas